Capture method — Pelagic trawl

 Stock area — Baltic Sea

-Sprat in the Baltic is at a healthy level but fishing pressure is above sustainable levels (MSY).
+Sprat in the Baltic is at a very healthy level but fishing pressure is above sustainable levels (MSY).
 The stock is shared between the EU and Russia, with joint agreements on catch limits.
-Sprat is short-lived and an important prey fish for many marine species, particularly cod, and the effects of the sprat fishery on these species is unknown.
-More could be done (i.e. a spatial management plan) to ensure that the main effort sprat fishery doesn’t overlap with areas where cod populations are high.
+Sprat is short-lived and an important prey fish for many marine species, particularly cod.
+The full effects of the sprat fishery on these species is unknown.
+More could be done (i.e. spatial management plan) to ensure that the main effort in the sprat fishery doesn’t overlap with areas where cod populations are high, as cod depend on sprat as prey.
 There have been no reports of bycatch of endangered, threatened or protected species in recent years.
+However, there may be bycatch of Western Baltic Spring Spawning (WBSS) herring, which is recommended to have zero catch in 2020 as the stock is at critical levels.
 Pelagic trawls do not regularly come into contact with the seabed, so there are few habitat impacts from this fishery.

 Sprat belongs to the same family of fish (clupeids) as herring and pilchard.
 It is a pelagic inshore schooling species that can tolerate low salinities, sometimes entering estuaries.
 It can grow to a maximum size of 16 cm although most sprat landed are around 12 cm.
 Sprat become sexually mature between 8 - 12 cm and can spawn almost year around but predominantly spawn in spring and summer.
 Spawning occurs near the coast or up to 100 km out to sea and occurs at depths of 10 - 20 m.
 Sprat have an important role in the marine ecosystem, as a transformer of plankton at the bottom of the food chain to higher trophic or feeding levels, e.g. for cod, haddock, seabirds and marine mammals.
 Sprat are used predominantly in the production of fish meal, and used less for human consumption.